mgregor/consumable-adapter/README.md

     * This file is where your partner-specific configurations will need to be validated.
     * Things like type and null checks will be done here.
 3. <b>Complete the consumable-htb-exports.js file</b>
     * This file will contain any functions that need to be exported or exposed to the outside world.
 Things like render functions, custom callbacks, etc. Any legacy render functions will also need to be exposed here.
-Anything added to the `shellInterface.TestPartnerHtb` will be accessible through `window.headertag.TestPartnerHtb`
+Anything added to the `shellInterface.ConsumableHtb` will be accessible through `window.headertag.ConsumableHtb`
 4. <b> Run & Create Unit tests for your module</b>
     * Inside the spec folder you will find a set of basic unit tests for your module.
     * You must pass these basic unit tests before submitting your module.